openstack/neutron/doc/source/contributor/testing/ovn_devstack.rst

 1. Create a test system.

 It's best to use a throwaway dev system for running DevStack.
-Your best bet is to use either CentOS 7 or the latest Ubuntu LTS (16.04, Xenial).
+Your best bet is to use either CentOS 8 or the latest Ubuntu LTS (18.04, Bionic).

 2. Create the ``stack`` user.